Factors Affecting Friction

 Normal force acting upon the sliding bodies

 Force of friction or the opposing force restricting the motion of the body also depends on the Normal Force acting upon the sliding bodies.
-We usually think of the normal force as opposite to weight by following the Newtonian action-reaction pair.
+We usually think of the normal force as opposed to weight by following the Newtonian action-reaction pair.
 So higher the mass or weight of the object higher will the reaction or normal force generated.
 As the strength and magnitude of the normal force generated perpendicularly increases which is the force between the “sliding” surfaces, the strength or magnitude of the frictional force or opposing force also increases.

 Frictional force or opposing force is a force that opposes two objects sliding against each other, and it acts as a contact force like the normal force.
-While the normal force acts perpendicular to the flat surface, friction acts in a direction which is along the flat surface of an object.
+While the normal force acts perpendicular to the flat surface, friction acts in a direction that is along the flat surface of an object.

 Coefficient of friction